kjkoster/stability-preserving-pid-autotuner/readme.md

 resultant plant controller is well understood and explainable.

-In cases where the reinforcement learning never converges or fails in some other way, humans can still go in, and take control and hand-tune the PID controller.
+In cases where the reinforcement learning never converges or fails in some other way, humans can still go in, take control and hand-tune the PID controller.
 This gives engineers the option to maintain automatic control under partial systems failure.

-Finally, reinforcement learning does not tire or get bored.
-It follows subtle changes in plant response.
-Specifically in an environment where energy conservation is important, well tuned PID controllers can help eek out the last few drops of performance.

 ---
 ## Flawed Premise